Riven: The Sequel to Myst (Windows, Mac OS Classic)

 Specifically: The image of Matt Christmann (#27) doesn't appear correctly for me in-game; can anyone else corroborate?

 The developer slideshow (featuring the team at Brøderbund that worked on the game, and occasionally their families) consists of 45 images, stored in B2_DATA.MHK, which are displayed for five seconds each, along with a short caption, when the 'slideshow' command is used.
-The images 50040.png and 50041.png are not present, nor are there captions in the game's data corresponding to them (though there are two unused commands – see above).
+The filenames of these images range from '50000.png' to '50046.png', skipping '50040.png' and '50041.png'; there are no images present with those two filenames, nor are there captions in the game's data corresponding to them (though there are two unused commands which may be related to them – see the command list above).

 There are also 40 other related commands which will only display individual 'sets' of images (usually individual images).
 A different set of captions is used when viewing the images via the individual commands, though there are only minor differences in the captions for images 14 ("Glenn Axworthy (Hey, what else do you want?
 It works in Living Books!)" rather than "Glenn Axworthy.
 Hey, what else do you want?
 It works in Living Books!!") and 27 (Matt Christmann rather than "Matt Christmann"), the rest being identical.